Transformation of the labor market in Spain

 On the other hand, lifelong learning allows senior professionals to update their skills, guaranteeing their employability over time.

-Skills update for senior professionals
+Updating skills for senior professionals

 Senior professionals need to update their skills to remain competitive in a rapidly evolving market.

-Continuous and specialized training allows them to adapt to new technologies and methodologies, while maintaining their professional value.
+Continuous and specialized training allows them to adapt to new technologies and methodologies, maintaining their professional value.

 This update is vital to avoid obsolescence and promote a longer and more productive working life, benefiting both companies and employees.

-New work modalities and experiences
+New modalities and work experiences

-Teleworking and flexible work arrangements in large cities
+Teleworking and labor flexibility in large cities

 Agile and gamified selection processes not only improve the candidate experience, but also contribute to positively positioning the corporate image.